openshift/elasticsearch-operator/docs/HACKING.md

 ### deploy
 Deploy the resources for the operator, build the operator image, push the image to the Openshift registry

-### deploy-setup
-Deploy the pre-requirements for the operator to function (i.e. CRD, RBAC, sample secret)

 ### deploy-example
-Deploy an example custom resource for a single node Elasticsearch cluster
+Deploy elasticsearch-operator (`make deploy`) and deploy an example custom resource for a single node Elasticsearch cluster (`hack/cr.yaml`)

 ### elasticsearch-cleanup
 Remove all deployed resources

 ### run
 Deploy the example cluster and start running the operator.
 The end result is that there will be an `elasticsearch` custom resource, and an elasticsearch pod running.
 You can view the operator log by looking at the log file specified by `$(RUN_LOG)` (default `elasticsearch-operator.log`).
 The command is run in the background - when finished, kill the process by killing the pid, which is written to the file `$(RUN_PID)` (default `elasticsearch-operator.pid`) e.g. `kill $(cat elasticsearch-operator.pid)`

+### run-local

 # Customize your cluster